War of the Chosen Class Analysis: Grenadier

 ... except for all the changes it quietly made, like to Rapid Fire.
 So... why not make Demolition less terrible?

 Also, something worth mentioning is that Demolition won't warn you if you're attempting to destroy indestructible Cover.
 This applies to the base game as well, but it's mostly not an issue, as it's usually intuitively obvious that a given piece of Cover is indestructible, such as because it's a solid rock wall.
-War of the Chosen has multiple new maps with objects you wouldn't necessarily expect to be indestructible, which nonetheless are, such as how sewer maps have steel support pillars you can't break, which makes Demolition even less appealing.
+War of the Chosen has multiple new map types with objects you wouldn't necessarily expect to be indestructible, which nonetheless are, such as how sewer maps have steel support pillars you can't break, which makes Demolition even less appealing.
 You can at least use grenade targeting to check if you're not sure; destructible terrain will be highlighted in orange when an explosive's blast radius overlaps with it, while indestructible terrain will not.
 But if your Grenadier is out of grenades, or can't target a grenade close enough?... sorry, tough luck, hope you've already memorized everything that's indestructible on every map.

 A single enemy target in range becomes Suppressed until the start of the user's next turn.
 A Suppressed target suffers -50 to Aim, and if it moves the Suppressor will immediately take a reaction fire shot at the target for free.
 Additionally, if the target was on Overwatch, its Overwatch is permanently removed, even if the Suppression ends prematurely.
 Suppression ends if the reaction shot is triggered of if the Suppressor takes damage.
 Consumes 2 ammo to initiate.
 No cooldown.